Things do not belong to Caesar

 The rights of Caesar are limited

-The Pharisees, anxious to trap Jesus in His talk, sent to Him their followers along with the Herodians, who were supporters of Rome, to pose this question: “Is it lawful to pay tribute to Caesar, or not?”
+In the hope that Jesus would compromise Himself through His own words, the Pharisees sent Him their disciples accompanied by Herodians, known supporters of Roman politics, to ask Him the question: “Is it right to pay a tribute to Caesar, or not?”
 (Matthew 22:17.)

-In those days, “tribute” was something different from the income tax paid by our free citizens today.
-Tribute implies subjugation: it was a contribution exacted of the vanquished by the conqueror.
-(Rome had conquered Palestine by force.)
+The “tribute” unlike the taxes now bestowed upon free citizens, implied subjugation: it was a contribution exacted of the vanquished by the conqueror.
+Rome had conquered Palestine by force.

 Our Lord answered by first exposing the trap prepared by the Pharisees: “Hypocrites, why do you thus put Me to the test?”
-He then asked them to show Him the coin of the tribute, on which was engraved the image of Caesar.
-Then he said to them: “Render, therefore, to Caesar the things that are Caesar's, and to God the things that are God's.”
+Upon being shown, at His request, the coin of the tribute on which was found Caesar's effigy, He told them: “Render onto Caesar what belongs to Caesar and onto God what belongs to God.”

 A curtailed quote

-And even when people quote this first part, they seldom draw attention to the limitative nature of the words “what is Caesar's”.
-We say “limitative”, because Caesar does not own everything.
-But apparently, if one listened to the “tax preachers”, one should give to Caesar all that he demands.
-Caesar usually has a good appetite, caring little whether there are things that are also due to those he milks by taxes.
+And even in this first part of the quote, attention is seldom drawn upon the limitative nature of the words “what belongs to Caesar”.
+Limitative, because Caesar does not own everything.
+But it seems that, according to tax preachers, one should give Caesar all he demands.
+But Caesars are known to have large appetites, caring little whether there are things owed to those they keep under pressure.

-You understand that Caesar means the government, or more exactly, the governments, since there are as many Caesars as there are levels in the political structure of a nation.
+By Caesar, we mean the government, the many governments.
+There are as many Caesars as there are levels in the political structure of a nation.
 In Canada, there are municipal Caesars, provincial Caesars, and a federal Caesar.
-And before long, to top it all, perhaps we will also be afflicted with a supranational Caesar having universal jurisdiction, who will crown the pyramid.
+While awaiting to be afflicted by a supranational Caesar having universal jurisdiction, who will crown the pyramid.

-The result of this hierarchy of Caesars, stretching up and up, has been the exacting of larger and larger “tributes”; the ears of these Caesars have become more and more distant from the voices of the people, while their sticky fingers reach down into every strata of society, sucking every bit of our incomes, squeezing all they can from every economic transaction.
+The ever increasing hierarchy of Caesars results in ever increasing tributes.
+The ears of these Caesars are further and further away from the people's voice, while their sticky fingers reach down into every strata of society, grasping at every bit of our income and squeezing all they can out of every economic transaction.

-In a speech delivered in the House of Commons on July 6 (1960), during the debate on the Bill of Rights, Noel Dorion, the MP for Bellechasse (and a few months after, a minister in the Conservative cabinet), quoted the reply of Jesus to the Herodians.
+In a speech delivered in the House of Commons on July 6, 1960, during the debate on the Bill of Rights, Noel Dorion, the MP for Bellechasse and a few months later, a Minister in the Conservative Cabinet, quoted the reply of Jesus to the Herodians.
 However, Mr. Dorion did not use it in favour of taxes.
 On the contrary, the topic debated in Ottawa that day was human rights, and not the rights of Caesar.
 Mr. Dorion rightly remarked:

 “It is Christ who really set forth the first charter of human rights, summing it up in these succinct words which, after two thousand years, are still timely: Render to Caesar the things that are Caesar's, and to God the things that are God's.”

-In a paper given in Melbourne in 1956, and later reproduced in booklet form, Eric Butler, an Australian journalist, quoted Lord Acton:
+In a paper published in Melbourne, in 1956, and later reproduced in booklet form, Eric Butler, an Australian journalist, quoted Lord Acton:

-What Lord Acton meant was that the Church of Christ has the duty to make sure that Caesar does not go beyond his rights.
-This function of the Church had been exercised and acknowledged during Christian centuries; it prevented several Caesars — little and big ones as well — from ruling like absolute dictators over the people.
+What Lord Acton meant was that the Church of Christ must ensure that Caesar does not go beyond his rights.
+This function of the Church had been exercised and acknowledged throughout Christian History.
+This prevented many a Caesar, little and big ones alike, from ruling as absolute dictators over the people.
 But, added Eric Butler:

 Eric Butler is a Protestant, and he is talking here about the clergy of his Church.
 We leave others to decide if this remark also applies to the Catholic clergy, and if it does, to what extent.

-Acton, Butler, and Noel Dorion therefore see, in the words of Our Lord, a limitation to the power of Caesar, instead of a justification for any kind of tax.
-This is because they quote it in full: “Render, therefore, to Caesar what is Caesar's, and to God what is God's.”
+Acton, Butler, and Noel Dorion see therefore in the words of Our Lord, a limitation to the power of Caesar, rather than a justification for any form of taxation.
+This is because they quote His words in full: “Render, therefore, to Caesar what is Caesar's, and to God what is God's.”

-To Caesar what is Caesar's — no more than that; and everything does not belong to Caesar.
+To Caesar what is Caesar's, and nothing more; and everything does not belong to Caesar.

-It is precisely to protect the citizens from the all-powerful State, to make Caesar the guardian of the rights of individuals — at least in principle — that, on August 4, 1960, the Canadian Parliament unanimously voted in the Bill of Rights, however incomplete it was.
+It is precisely to protect the citizens from the all-powerful State, to make Caesar the guardian of the rights of individuals — at least in principle — that, on August 4, 1960, the Canadian Parliament unanimously voted in the Bill of Rights, however incomplete it may have been.

 “The sacred right of the individual consecrates him sovereign in his relationship with the State.”

-It is not Caesar who is at the top; it is the human person.
-The human person therefore does not belong to Caesar; it is rather Caesar that must belong to the human person, who must serve him by exercising his function of guardian of human rights.
+Caesar is not to be at the top: The human person is.
+Thus the human person does not belong to Caesar.
+Rather, it is Caesar that must belong to the human person.
+It is Caesar who must serve the individuals by exercising his function as guardian of human rights.

-Maurice Allard, the MP for Sherbrooke, Que., also said during this debate on the Bill of Rights:
+Maurice Allard, the MP for Sherbrooke, had this to say during the debate on the Bill of Rights:

 “The individual must not become a tool or a victim of the State; it is the State which, while making laws, must favour the numerous freedoms of man.”

-Caesar has therefore not the right to skin people alive through taxation, not even the right to allow the human person to be deprived of the necessities of life.
+Caesar does not have the right to dispossess the people through taxation.
+Neither does he have the right to allow individuals to be deprived of the necessities of life.

 R.S.
 MacLellan, the MP for Inverness-Richmond, Nova Scotia, was no less categorical: